am1520x/AIOLOS-into-PumpKin-tool/README.md

  If doing running all will need all of the arguments, so becomes a long prompt.

-python -m aiolos_pumpkin_tool.main --run-all --data-dir "/mnt/d/OneDrive/Water Worlds/PumpKin/src/Examples/AIOLOS_New_Ozone" --output-dir "AIOLOS_New_Ozone" --pumpkin-dir "/mnt/d/OneDrive/Water Worlds/PumpKin/src" --pumpkin_in-dir "/mnt/d/OneDrive/Water Worlds/PumpKin/src/Examples/AIOLOS_New_Ozone" --simulation-dir "../ozone/" --simulation-name HD40307_10Fearth_transcells2_long --output-folder "AIOLOS_New_Ozone" --timestep 19 --logfile log_HD40307_10Fearth_transcells2_long.log --chemfile chemistry_HD40307_10Fearth_transcells2_long_t19.dat --processing-type "radial_profile"
+python -m aiolos_pumpkin_tool.main --run-all --pumpkin-data-dir "/mnt/d/OneDrive/Water Worlds/PumpKin/src/Examples/AIOLOS_New_Ozone" --output-dir "AIOLOS_New_Ozone" --pumpkin-dir "/mnt/d/OneDrive/Water Worlds/PumpKin/src" --pumpkin_in-dir "/mnt/d/OneDrive/Water Worlds/PumpKin/src/Examples/AIOLOS_New_Ozone" --aiolos-dir "../ozone/" --simulation-name HD40307_10Fearth_transcells2_long --output-folder "AIOLOS_New_Ozone" --timestep 19 --logfile log_HD40307_10Fearth_transcells2_long.log --chemfile chemistry_HD40307_10Fearth_transcells2_long_t19.dat
 need to tidy up the sturcture and now what the arguments do.
 Also why is it not making densities file now?